bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 * `bacalhau docker run`: call to bacalhau

-* `-u https://raw.githubusercontent.com/js-ts/csv_to_avro_or_parquet/master/movies.csv`: URL:path of the input data volumes downloaded from a URL source
+* `-i https://raw.githubusercontent.com/js-ts/csv_to_avro_or_parquet/master/movies.csv`: URL:path of the input data volumes downloaded from a URL source

 * `jsacex/csv-to-arrow-or-parque`: the name and the tag of the docker image we are using